 Now it felt actually a bit “touristy”

 Which is not bad and shows us that it gains traction.
 From a few hours there we heard many foreign people talking and taking a walk there.
-We can’t recall such thing 3-5 years ago.
+We can’t recall such thing 7-10 years ago (around the year 2014).
 Only some sporting people on bicycles or some naked old men taking sunbath there between the bushes further away from the beach.

 What is behind these developments?